 But the attention spans of 2 to 4 year olds are extremely short, and kids in that age range aren’t quite ready for most structured party games.

 The more structured and planned out your party activities are, the more stressed you will be.
-Make activities short, simple, and easy for little kids to navigate.
+Keep your activities short, simple, and easy for little kids to navigate.

 Since our kids all have summer birthdays, investing in an inflatable pool was one of the best things we ever did.
 All we have to do is set it up and tell the guests to wear their swimsuits.
 Then, we just let the kids play and have fun.